vricop/.dotfiles/nvim/README.md

 - Easy to remember keymaps that try to follow vim mnemonics.
 I only use grouped keymaps when it makes sense

-> [!NOTE]: Not all keymaps not documented here.
+> [!NOTE] Not all keymaps not documented here.
 You can take a look in the
 > `lua/config/keymaps.lua` file if you're curious.
 There are some
 > interesting mappings I collected over the years from people like the
 > @ThePrimeagen and reedit posts.